Back to Plays

 “A remarkable retelling of a story not so long ago when compassion and collective action aligned to change the course of history, of people’s lives; a telling reminder that individuals can make a difference” - Lyse Doucet, BBC Chief International Correspondent

-Safe Haven creatives
+Safe Haven Creatives

 • Writer - Chris Bowers

-• Sound Designer - Ali Taie
+• Sound Designer - Jules Wilkinson

-• Lighting Designer - Sam Owen
+• Lighting and Video Designer - Beril Yavuz

 Content